jozzdart/mono/mono/README.md

 - Built-in commands like `get`, `format`, and `test` run on all packages when no targets are given
 - You can set environment variables with `env:` and express dependencies between tasks with `dependsOn:` in `mono.yaml`
 - Tasks in `monocfg/tasks.yaml` override/extend those in `mono.yaml`

+> Tip: External (exec) tasks often work best when combined with named groups (e.g., `mono build :apps`).
+Use `--dry-run` first to verify the execution plan.

 ## Notes and tips